Self-esteem Help, Self-esteem Therapy, Esteem Therapy, Confidence Therapy, Self-esteem Counselling, Confidence Counselling

 counselling or psychotherapy for building confidence, avoiding conflict or confrontation, London, Camden, Kings Cross

 Stuck In Self-Doubt In our moments of self-doubt we may question our ability and underestimate our self.
 However, it can be counterproductive to continuously question ourselves, ruminate, e.g. what we've said, should have said, etc. We may also worry about change, uncertainty, future scenarios, worrying about what might go wrong.
 We may get knocked down easily, finding it hard to shake things off, pick ourselves up.
 Riddled with self-doubt we may become depressed.
 When we start to believe or accept our doubts, even though much of what we think may be irrelevant, we can allow them to influence our decisions or sabotage us.
 This can affect our ability to plan, prepare, think, be creative & act.
 We may have lost our firm belief in us, our qualities, abilities & potential, what we can do, our self-worth.
 Our hope may diminish.
 We may allow previous experiences, wounds or failures to make us doubt our future ability.
 Our doubt ("You can't/haven't done this/that") can pick holes where there aren't any, overshadowing our confidence, especially if we tend to be a bit of a perfectionist.
 Our familiar response to challenges may include "Will I, won't I?", "I'm not sure", "Maybe", "I can't", "I should", and we can end up procrastinating.
 Doubting ourself can trickle in and become fixed or end up controlling us.
 We can end up convinced, that before we even start anything, we shouldn't even bother.
 When we are captured by our doubt, we can't believe any possible solutions, because we believe our thought.
+(Some of us may have a sense of impending doom, dread, tend to catastrophasise, awfulise.)
 We may have become self-critical, judgemental (see Self-Criticism).
 Doubting our own competence, qualities & capabilities we may have given this thought more weight than we need to, underestimating ourselves, as our doubts get the better of us.
 When our self-talk is negative we make our doubts our reality, they become self fulfilling prophecies impacting on our ability to achieve things.

 Overriding Self-Doubt We may be constantly analysing, ruminating what we are doing, want to overcome self-doubts.
 Viewing our doubts as thoughts, we may want to utilise ways of not feeding our unhelpful thoughts, doubts, stepping through them and move forward with more confident thoughts.
 Our self-encouragement, appreciating our achievements however small (and trusting our procedural memory that if we have done it before we can do it again) may be in short supply, which stops us thriving & acting in the world.
 Getting in touch with our positive determination may also support us.
 Tackling our doubts head-on, making the choice to trust ourself, be in the moment & taking different, positive action - just having a go, may be our challenge.
 (Some find that faking it till we make it works for them.)
 Self-esteem counselling & confidence therapy can support you in building positive self-belief, without self-deception, having belief in yourself when others don't, moving towards your own self-trust and encouragement - turning adversity into an advantage, exploring your attitudes and what inspires you, so other possibilities open up, that you can do whatever you choose.